Energy efficiency advice

 If you are struggling to pay your energy bills or get a bill you cannot afford, you should take steps to sort out the problem as soon as possible.
 Work out how much you can afford to pay and then contact your energy supplier for help.
 If you need guidance on how to work out how much you can afford to pay, contact your local Citizens Advice Bureau.

+In Related documents below you will find some leaflets on energy saving that can be viewed or downloaded.
 For more information on energy efficiency visit the Energy Saving Trust website - see Useful links.

 If your energy bills are high, you may wish to consider switching to another energy supplier, who may offer you a more competitive tariff.
 Citizens Advice have some useful guidance on how to choose and switch suppliers and how to compare prices.
 Ofgem also have some specific advice for tenants who wish to switch suppliers.
 See Useful links for more details.